PostHog/posthog.com/contents/blog/company-survey-h1-2024.md

   - Culture
 ---

 At PostHog, we want to build the [most transparent company in the world](/handbook/people/overview) – and the best place for people to work in general.
 To find out how we’re doing, we run bi-annual team surveys.
 And to be totally transparent, we’re going to publish them here for anyone to see.
+This page will always feature the results of our more recent survey.

 ### H1 2024 PostHog company survey results

 We had a 79% response rate, or 33 out of 42 eligible respondents, for our H1 2024 survey.
 For our last survey, which covered Q4 2023, we had a 74% response rate.
 Since then, we’ve added 14 new team members and lost three.
 Ideally we’d get a response rate of 90% or higher, though we did have a good cross section of teams and tenures.

 We asked 16 questions that required a mix of qualatative and quantative responses.
 For transparency, we've included details on how we run the survey below.
 Here's what our team members said.

 ### Highest scores